Ishitach88/AD_Project/README.md

 | Sri Sathya Sandilya Garemilla | Lead analyst | [GitHub](https://github.com/srisathya-garemilla) |
 | Ishita Chopra | Co-analyst | [GitHub](https://github.com/ishitachopra) |

-Feel free to open an **Issue** on this repository if you encounter problems running the code, find bugs, or have questions about the biological interpretation.
-We'll do our best to respond.

 ---

 <div align="center">

 *"The brain is the organ of destiny.
 It holds within its humming mechanism secrets that will determine the future of the human race."*
 — Wilder Penfield

 *Built with curiosity and a genuine interest in understanding what goes wrong in the Alzheimer's disease brain, one cell at a time.*

 </div>